tldr-pages/tldr/pages/linux/virt-viewer.md

 `virt-viewer {{domain}}`

-- Wait for a virtual machine to start and automatically reconnect if it shutsdown and restarts:
+- Wait for a virtual machine to start and automatically reconnect if it shutdown and restarts:

 `virt-viewer --reconnect --wait {{domain}}`